 Check the weather report before heading:

-Checking the weather report is something you must do before finalizing your day of the trip as well as before heading.
-Checking before heading your way is important in the sense that sometimes the weather shows sudden fluctuations for what you are not ready for.
+Checking the weather report is something you must do before finalizing your day of the trip, as well as before heading.
+Checking before heading your way is important because sometimes the weather shows sudden fluctuations for what you are not ready for.